-This is the new soft close version of our exterior rated rat proof chicken feeder.
-There is an interior soft close version as well that is $5.00 less.
-There have been thousands of the original feeders sold but one of the complaints was that the door closed so loudly and it delayed training for some flocks.
+This is the new U.S. made soft close version of our exterior rated rat proof chicken feeder.
+There have been thousands of the original Philippines made feeders sold but one of the complaints was that the door closed so loudly and it delayed training for some flocks.
 Now if people followed the training instructions the birds learned to use the feeder despite the noise and a lot of people remarked that the sound of the door closing allowed them to know that the feeders were working without having to go into the coop.
 But people kept asking so we finally made a soft close version.
 The Soft Close mechanism comes installed on the feeder but it barely fits the box so it might bet bent a bit during shipping.
 A cresent wrench or a pair of pliers will easily bend it back to line up with the door axle crank rod.
 We have several videos up showing the assembly of the feeders and a very specific video showing how to install the soft close kit or retrofit an existing feeder for the soft close kit.

-The mechanism is a Grass Corporation cabinet door soft close cylinder mounted on a wooden bar.
-It is easy to install (the soft close cylinder is mounted on the wooden bar but everything is inside the feeder and it needs two screws installed for installation as part of the assembly), it is adjustable, the cylinder can be replaced should it ever wear out or fail, and installation and tweaking won't take five minutes once you have the tools gathered.
-There is listing for a retro fit soft close kit and it has a video showing how to install the soft close kit on a new or old feeder.
+The mechanism is a cabinet door soft close cylinder mounted on a steel bracket.
+It is adjustable, the cylinder can be replaced should it ever wear out or fail, and tweaking won't take five minutes once you have the tools gathered.
+There is listing for a retro fit soft close kit and it has a video showing how to install the soft close kit on an old feeder.
 Here is the link to the video

 .
 You will need a screwdriver with a Philip's bit, either manual or cordless, and you will need a crescent wrench to bend the door axle if it doesn't line up.
-When you order the new soft close feeder the holes in the feeder side are pre drilled but you will need to drive the screws into the wooden bar as part of the assembly process.
+When you order the new soft close feeder the soft close is already installed.
 The soft close cylinder has been tested down to 9 degrees F with little change in closing speed at low temperatures.
 Subzero weather might require backing the cylinder screw out completely until the temperature gets above 9 degrees.

 galvanized sheet metal feed tray and hopper so the feed